-It is to be ensured that the Final Evaluation Report submitted is in the proper format, well-designed and readable.
+It is to be ensured that Final Evaluation Report submitted is in the proper format, well-designed and readable.

-6. Support from NITI Aayog
+11. Support from NITI Aayog

 - a.
-An indicative list of scheme-specific information required for better contextual understanding of the Consultant is given in Appendix IV of the RFP. - b.
-An authority letter will be provided to accord the necessary permissions for accessing the requisite stakeholders.
+A detailed list of scheme-specific information required for better contextual understanding of the Consultant is given in Appendix IV of the RFP. - b.
+An authority letter will be provided to the Consutant to accord the necessary permissions for accessing the requisite stakeholders

-7. Reporting
+12. Reporting